prisma/docs/content/04-guides/02-deployment/00-deploying-to-heroku.md

    postgresql://__USER__:__PASSWORD__@__HOST__:__PORT__/__DATABASE__
 ```

-Copy the connection URL and set it as an environment variable:
+Copy the connection URL and set it as an environment variable (make sure your .env is located in the prisma directory):

 ```no-lines
 export DATABASE_URL="postgresql://__USER__:__PASSWORD__@__HOST__:__PORT__/__DATABASE__"